Pederson’s 2 homers, Arrieta lead Cubs over Pirates 4-3

 Both of Pederson’s longballs came off rookie Cody Ponce (0-1), who was recalled from Triple-A Indianapolis earlier in the day to make his first start of season and fourth of his career.

 Ponce allowed four runs in five innings while taking the rotation spot of Trevor Cahill, who was placed on the injured list last weekend.
-The Cubs got nine hits of Ponce, who struck out two and walked one.
+The Cubs got nine hits off Ponce, who struck out two and walked one.

+“He responded well,” Pirates left fielder Ben Gamel said.
+“He gave us an opportunity to win the game and that’s really all we can ask for.”

 Cubs second baseman Nico Hoerner left the game in the sixth inning with a strained left hamstring after going 2 for 3.
 He was injured when he hit the first base bag awkwardly with his left leg while trying to bunt for a hit.